Indian Rupee

 Reserve Bank of India (RBI)

-History of the Indian Rupee
+History of The Indian Rupee

-1 INR = --
+1 USD = --

 Up arrow Change: —

-INR to INR Historical Exchange Rate Chart
+USD to INR Historical Exchange Rate Chart

-Use the chart to:
+Use it to:

 Your First Transfer Just Got Better.